 I have mentioned my interest in mythology of all kinds, and my super Irish name (Tarryn) means I am particularly interested in Celtic mythology.
-Today is Imbolc, one of the four seasonal Celtic holidays, half way between the winter solstice and spring equinox.
+Today (at sunset) is Imbolc, one of the four seasonal Celtic holidays, half way between the winter solstice and spring equinox.
 It was traditionally celebrated January 31-February 1 because Celtic days began and ended at sunset, rather than at midnight as they do today.
 There are many interesting ancient Imbolc traditions and rituals, the main one which has carried into modern times is Spring Cleaning!
 You can read more about the history here if you are interested.
 We will focus on two of the traditional Imbolc rituals – spring cleaning and bonfires (fires for purification).

 I personally do not do well when my home is cluttered or disorganized.
 I need everything to have its own place to go back to, or else I cannot find anything!
 Pick an area of your home or office to declutter and clean.
 Get storage bins, drawer organizers, or whatever you need to help yourself keep this area clean and organized going forward.
 Whether it is your closet, garage, junk drawer, basement, car, or your e-mail inbox, work on bringing Saucha to one of your spaces that you feel needs some TLC.

 Check our cleaning Tips & Tricks on Pinterest!

 Flame Gazing Meditation

 - Try a more festive flame-gazing meditation with a bonfire – read more about campfire meditations here.